lunfardo314/proxima/docs/proxi.md

 `wallet.private_key` contains hex encoded raw data of the ED25519 private key.
 The file must be kept secret because of this private key.

 `wallet.account` contains address constraint in the _EasyFL_ format which matches the private key.
+It is usually has the form of `a(0x...)`, which is the
+_EasyFL_ script fro the ED25519 lock.

-`sequencer_id` is an optional field if you do not run sequencer.
+`sequencer_id` is an optional field.
+It is irrelevant if you do not run sequencer.
 It contains `sequencer ID` of the sequencer controlled by this wallet.
 It is necessary in order to access sequencer controlled by this private key with the `proxi node seq withdraw ..` command.

-`api.endpoint` must contain endpoint for the node's API
+`api.endpoint` must contain URL for the node's API in the form of `http://<ip>:<port>`

-`tag_along.sequencer_id` is a mandatory field for any commands which issue transactions, such as `proxi node transfer`.
+`tag_along.sequencer_id` is a mandatory field for any commands which create transactions, such as `proxi node transfer`.
 It must contain sequencer which is used as tag-along sequencer.
 Each issued transaction will contain so-called _tag-along output_.
 The *tag-along output* simply sends amount of tokens specified in `tag_along.fee` to the sequencer in `tag_along.sequencer_id`.
 The sequencer will consume the fee in its transaction.
 This will pull the transaction into the next ledger state.
-By default, `proxi.yaml` is initialized with the static constant of bootstrap sequencer ID `af7bedde1fea222230b82d63d5b665ac75afbe4ad3f75999bb3386cf994a6963`.
+By default, `proxi.yaml` is initialized with the static constant of bootstrap sequencer ID `6393b6781206a652070e78d1391bc467e9d9704e9aa59ec7f7131f329d662dcc`.

-Other default values can be left as is in the beginning.

-### Transaction and other IDs
+### How to understand transaction and other IDs
 Transaction ID in proxima is 32 byte array.
-First 5 bytes are the timestamp of the transaction, the rest 27 bytes are taken from `blake2b` hash of the transaction bytes.
+First 5 bytes are the timestamp of the transaction, the byte at index 6 contains number of outputs produced by the transaction minus 1, the rest 26 bytes are taken from `blake2b` hash of the raw transaction bytes.

 The transaction ID or its short (trimmed) form is often displayed like this:

-`[58514|30sq]fd9d612d07f0d235c627b720f70fe5c84ac6b0f7f296097197fed5`
+`[58514|30sq]029d612d07f0d235c627b720f70fe5c84ac6b0f7f296097197fed5`
 or
-`[58565|0br]bf8b9bc628dacecc923dcb68715b94556f81c856674f1383a7b945`
+`[58565|0br]018b9bc628dacecc923dcb68715b94556f81c856674f1383a7b945`

-The `58514` is slot number.
+Here `58514` is slot number.
 The `sq` means it is non-branch sequencer transaction and `30` is number of ticks in the slot.
-The rest is hex-encoded 27 bytes of transaction hash.
+The rest is hex-encoded 26 bytes of transaction hash, prefixed with the one byte with the number of produced outputs minus 1.

 If `br` is used instead of `sq`, it means it is branch transaction.
-Baranch transactions always have `0` ticks, i.e. they are _on the slot boundary_.
+Branch transactions always have `0` ticks, i.e. they are _on the slot boundary_.
 If `sq` and `br` are skipped, it is an ordinary, non-sequencer transaction, produced by user wallet.

-The output (aka UTXO) on the ledger belongs to a transaction and has index in it.
+The output (aka UTXO) on the ledger belongs to a transaction which produced it and index in the transaction from 0 to 255.
 Index is displayed as postfix of the transaction ID.

-For example `[58579|25]6f0b55301a97884f3fd8b4f44ef2c682b81ecda38d2b35a2116bfb[3]` is output of the non-sequencer transaction with index 3.
+For example `[58579|25]010b55301a97884f3fd8b4f44ef2c682b81ecda38d2b35a2116bfb[3]` is output of the non-sequencer transaction with index 3.
-Short for of the same output (only for display) would be `[58579|25]6f0b55..[3]`
+Short for of the same output (only for display) would be `[58579|25]010b55..[3]`

 Usual ED25519 address takes form `a(0x370563b1f08fcc06fa250c59034acfd4ab5a29b60640f751d644e9c3b84004d0)`, which contains hash of the public key.
 We will skip details here.

 Chain ID is a 32 byte array.
 It is displayed in the hex-encoded form, often with prefix `$/`.

-For example `$/af7bedde1fea222230b82d63d5b665ac75afbe4ad3f75999bb3386cf994a6963` is the pre-defined constant chain ID of the bootstrap
+For example `$/6393b6781206a652070e78d1391bc467e9d9704e9aa59ec7f7131f329d662dcc` is the pre-defined constant chain ID of the bootstrap
 (genesis) chain.

 ### Some useful `proxi node` commands